This contract is between Ramasis Limited and you, our customer.

 We do not refund any commission or charges we’ve received for setting up or administering your policy.
 We also charge a cancellation fee, which is outlined above.

 Any refund payment that we make will be paid to the account you paid for your insurance.
 We cannot make payments to different accounts.
 This is for your protection and to prevent money laundering.
-However, should you require a refund after six months, we will pay the refund by cheque.

 When you take out a policy with us, we will charge you a fee as detailed above.
 In addition, we also receive a commission from the insurer which is a percentage of the total annual premium.
+Some insurers on our panel also pay us an additional bonus if the type of policy we sell reaches specific profit targets, if you would like to know whether your insurer pays us this type of bonus please contact us and we will let you know.

 If you need to make a claim, you can call us for information about who to contact about your claim.
 The insurer’s claim number will be in your policy documents.